frankie-baron/Resume/Details/CommercialProjects.md

 ### Daily Life
 We followed a continuous delivery paradigm and released updates every two weeks.
 Features that were not yet ready were hidden under feature flags.
 The codebase was well-tested, with over 80% test coverage.

 There was significant automation, and we paid close attention to detail—conducting regular PR discussions and ensuring things were implemented as cleanly as possible, even if it required taking a few steps back.

-Long-term quality was the highest priority.
+Long-term quality was our highest priority—we organized bi-weekly tech-improvement meetings and kept a record of all areas that required refactoring.

 ### Tech Stack